 Introduction to oil/acrylic painting, with emphasis on observation.
 Analysis of natural proportions and color of various studio subjects.
+Additional fee required.
 Prerequisites: ARTS1100 and ARTS1230.
 Goal 2A

 Chronological, cultural and historical study of the visual arts from Paleolithic through Gothic periods in major Western and non-western civilizations.
 Goal 4